-At its core, an attempt to understand the world by throwing numbers and bell curves at things.
+The core mission of Putanumonit is to understand everything using made up numbers and bell curves.
 For example: why China’s soccer team sucks, how long will it take to catch every Pokemon, and how likely is God.

 I use numbers to optimize my life: investing and managing my personal finances, getting the most happiness from the money I spend, using my time productively.
 Numbers have also been remarkably useful for my dating life: crafting a profile and approach to online dating, hacking my OkCupid match percentage, and deciding which of two women I should date using a spreadsheet.
 You laugh, but it worked.

-My political stance is anti-Molochist – I promote cooperation instead of competition, and I try to reconcile Trump voters with Hillary voters, people who are sick of the far-left with those who despise the alt-right, rationalists with Jordan Peterson, even feminists with “nice guys”.
+I’m against Moloch, the demon of outgroups, politics, and destructive competition.
+I promote cooperation instead of beetle dicks, and I try to reconcile Trump voters with Hillary voters, people who are sick of the far-left with those who despise the alt-right, rationalists with Jordan Peterson, even feminists with “nice guys”.

 I have some controversial opinions: voting is bad, having kids is good, empathy is bad, the “hot hand effect” in basketball totally exists.
 I have some rationalist opinions: believing wrong things is really bad, you should read the sequences, I should try one more diet.